arthurrasmusson/Token-Intercept/README.md

 - [License](#license)

 ## Features
-- **Seamless Integration:** Intercept and redirect OpenAI API calls to your local vLLM server with minimal code changes.
+- **Seamless Integration:** Intercept and redirect OpenAI API calls to your local vLLM or TensorRT-LLM server with minimal code changes.
-- **FastAPI Server Wrapper:** A daemon server that ensures the vLLM server is running and translates API requests.
+- **FastAPI Server Wrapper:** A daemon server that ensures the vLLM or TensorRT-LLM server is running and translates API requests.
-- **Model Flexibility:** Run any Hugging Face-compatible model locally with vLLM.
+- **Model Flexibility:** Run any Hugging Face-compatible model locally with vLLM or TensorRT-LLM.
 - **Portability:** Keep your existing codebase largely unmodified by simply importing the `token_intercept` module.

 ## Prerequisites
 - Python 3.8 or higher
-- vLLM installed
+- vLLM or TensorRT-LLM installed
 - Required Python packages:
   - `fastapi`
   - `uvicorn`